sp4rkie/docsis-cable-load-monitor/README.md

     the program continuously generates graphs depending on the chosen recording length

-        CableLoadMonitor_1d.png
         CableLoadMonitor_1h.png
         CableLoadMonitor_6h.png
+        CableLoadMonitor_1d.png
         CableLoadMonitor_7d.png

-    you can easily change this behavior with a small modification (please have a look at the configuration hints in the tool).
+    you can easily change this behavior with a small modification.
+Please be aware that this could void your warranty:-) For further information please have a look at the configuration hints in the tool.

 - round robin data base